 Graphisoft has so far left customer data largely unconstrained in terms of AI use.
 Bentley Systems sits somewhere in between, allowing AI outputs for your use but prohibiting their use in building competing AI systems.
 The standard Allplan EULA / licence terms do not appear to contain blanket prohibitions on using output for AI training.

-Meanwhile, Autodesk’s blanket ban on AI training using outputs from its software, combined with an exception for its own cloud ecosystem, appears to effectively grant the company a monopoly over how design data can fuel AI.
-Customers are free to create, but if they wish to train internal AI on their own project history, the contract shuts the door — unless that training happens inside Autodesk’s APS environment.
+Meanwhile, Autodesk’s wording has no caveats or carve out for customers’ data just what appears to be a blanket restriction on AI training using outputs from its software, combined with an exception for its own cloud ecosystem.
+This appears to effectively grant the company a monopoly over how design data can fuel AI.
+Customers are free to create, but if they wish to train internal AI on their own project history, the contract could shut the door — unless that training happens inside Autodesk’s APS environment.
 The effect is to funnel innovation into Autodesk’s platform, where the company retains commercial leverage.

 This mirrors tactics used in other industries.
 Social media platforms, for example, restrict third-party scraping to ensure AI training occurs only within their walls – although in that instance the third party would be using data it does not own.